takemobiteam/takemobi-test.github.io/docs/index.md

 ## Bookings & Flights Overview

-A **Booking** represents a need for a transfer (a ride in a vehicle) for a group of passengers (1 or more).
-A group represented in a single **Booking** generally has booked a tour with TUI together, will be on the same flights, and will be staying at the same **Hotel**.
+A **Booking** represents a need for a transfer (define transfer earlier? to me it is not an intuitive term.
+Also - I believe a transfer is specifically a hotel - airport trip, but technically we do other types as well.) (a ride in a vehicle) for a group of passengers (1 or more).
+A group represented in a single **Booking** generally (not always, sometimes its through a third party) has booked a tour with TUI together, will be on the same flights, and will be staying at the same **Hotel**.
+(Might be worth calling out here that a booking is a ONE-WAY transfer)

 For every group who books a tour with TUI together, there will generally be 2 **Bookings** sent to Mobi because there are 2 transfers.
 For example, if the group is going to Cancun, there would be the following 2 **Bookings**: